-\$10.00 per share, the mid-point of the estimated price range shown on the cover of this prospectus, before deduction of estimated underwriting discounts and commissions and estimated offering expenses payable by us:
+\$ per share, the mid-point of the estimated price range shown on the cover of this prospectus, before deduction of estimated underwriting discounts and commissions and estimated offering expenses payable by us:

-Shares Pu rchased Total Consid Number Percent Amount Percent age Price r Share Existing shareholders 34,095,435 82.3% \$ 68,405,121 53.6% \$ 2.01 Option holders (1) 1,810,000 4.4 4,141,500 3.3 2.29 New investors 5,500,000 13.3 55,000,000 43.1 10.00

-Total 41,405,435 100% \$127,546,621 100%
+Shares Pu rchased Total Consid

+Number Percent Amount Percent ge Price Share

+Existing shareholders Option holders (1) 34,095,435 % \$68,405,121 % \$ 2.01

+New investors

+Total % \$ %

-(1) Consists of 1,810,000 options held by our officers, directors and affiliated persons with an exercise price less than \$10.00 per share, the mid-point of the estimated price range shown on the cover of this prospectus, of which options to purchase 103,800 common shares are being exercised by certain selling shareholders and sold in connection with this offering.
-Excludes 1,750,000 options held by officers, directors and affiliated persons that have an exercise price greater than the mid-point of the range set forth on the cover page of this prospectus.
-In addition, the table above excludes 3,251,544 common shares issuable upon exercise of outstanding options held by persons other than directors, officers or affiliated persons at a weighted average exercise price of \$7.24 per share and 1,912,642 common shares reserved for future issuance under our option plan at June 30, 2005 and 90,000 shares reserved for issuance under our non-employee directors' share option plan in July 2005.
+(1) Includes options held by our officers, directors and affiliated persons with an exercise price less than \$, the mid-point of the estimated price range shown on the cover of this prospectus and excludes options held by such persons that have an exercise price greater than the mid-point of the range set forth on the cover page of this prospectus.
+In addition, the table above excludes 3,251,544 common shares issuable upon exercise of outstanding options held by persons other than directors, officers or affiliated persons at a weighted average exercise price of \$7.24 per share and 1,912,642 common shares reserved for future issuance under our option plan at June 30, 2005 and 90,000 shares reserved for issuance under our non-employee directors' share option plan subsequent to June 30, 2005.